Life List #54: Compete in a professional eating contest.

 Competing in the World Cupcake Eating Championship.

-Joey Chestnut chomps through his hot dogs with such ferocity that particles of wet bun hang in the air like dust in front of a window crack.
+Joey Chestnut chomps through his hot dogs with such ferocity that particles of wet bun hang in the air like dust in front of a sunny crack of window.

 That is what I most crave to capture.